Savvietarmac/p1-star-views/README.md

  - On larger screens the right side of the page had a horizontal slider that created unwanted whitespace.
  - Tried fixing by standardizing usage of 100% instead of 100vw in css, did not solve issue but helped in guide.html by making the gray background not be wider than wanted.
  - Finally fixed issue using overflow-x: hidden; in body in CSS which solved the issue.
- - Later changed to oveflow: auto; instead as overflow hidden caused other issues
+ - Later changed to oveflow: auto; instead as overflow hidden caused other issues.

 #### Sideways Screens Bug
  - On mobile the webpage suffered sizing related issues when a smaler screen turned sideways.